-Blanco has received numerous honors for his writings and performances, including an honorary doctorate from Macalester College, the Woodrow Wilson Visiting Fellowship, a Florida Artist Fellowship, and a Bread Loaf Fellowship.
+Blanco has received numerous honors for his writings and performances, including the Woodrow Wilson Visiting Fellowship, a Florida Artist Fellowship, and a Bread Loaf Fellowship, as well as honorary doctorates from Macalester College, Colby College, and the University of Rhode Island.
 He was also named the first ever education ambassador for the Academy of American Poets.
 He continues to write and perform for audiences around the world.
-In addition to his occasional poetry and performances, he is currently working on a full-length memoir and is collaborating with renowned illustrator Dav Pilkey on a children’s book.
-Blanco has taught at Georgetown University, American University, Writer’s Center, and Central Connecticut State University.
-He currently lives in Bethel, Maine.
+In addition to his occasional poetry and performances, he has published two memoirs, For All of Us, One Today (2013) and The Prince of los Cocuyos (2014), which received the Maine Literary Award and the Lambda Literary Award for Gay Memoir.
+Blanco also wrote the foreword and poems to accompany a series of vintage photographs of Cuba, Cuba Then: Rare and Classic Images from the Ramiro Fernandez Collection (2014).
+His collaboration with landscape photographer Jacob Bond Hessler was published as Boundaries (2017).
+Blanco has taught at Georgetown University, American University, Writer’s Center, Central Connecticut State University, and Wesleyan University.
+He is currently Distinguished Visiting Professor at Florida International University.
+He lives in Bethel, Maine.